 If you have a network for minority ethnic staff, you may want to them to lead the evidence gathering and prioritisation process.
-However, when engaging with individual staff, bear in mind that not every minority ethnic person will want to be involved in developing race equality work.
+However, when engaging with staff, bear in mind that not every minority ethnic person will want to be involved in developing race equality work.
 Placing any undue burden on someone to lead or participate in this process would be a mistake, particularly if the person has had cause for complaint regarding racism within the organisation.
 It's vital that minority ethnic staff feel free to contribute (or not) to whatever degree they wish.
+CRER's previous research into the post-Black Lives Matter environment in Scotland's organisations includes recommendations for positively involving minority ethnic staff in race equality work.
+13

 Once you've identified the areas where you want change to occur, think about what you want staff at the relevant levels to be able to do in order to create that change.
-For example, you may want them to know how to build evidence on racial inequality into planning processes, or you want them to be able to support staff facing racial harassment and take appropriate disciplinary action where this occurs.
+For example, you may want them to know how to build evidence on racial inequality into service development, or you may want them to be able to support staff facing racial harassment and take appropriate disciplinary action where this occurs.
 The behaviours and actions you want to see from staff can be used to form your training objectives.